eltsovaad/NokiaInternShip/README.md

 - Column names can only contain characters, line numbers shold be integer
 - Each cell can consist a number with floating point, or a formula
 - A formula can contain a link to the other cell, or one arithmetic operation with numbers or links
+- Numbers with floating point are displayed with 2 characters precision
 - First element of the first line should be empty
 - Program ignores spaces and tabs, so avoid them in the names of columns
 ## Furthermore
-You can find some test cases [here](https://github.com/eltsovaad/NokiaInternShip/blob/master/tests/README.md)
+You can find some test cases [in the "tests" folder](https://github.com/eltsovaad/NokiaInternShip/blob/master/tests/README.md)